Malaquías Montoya

+Malaquías Montoya (born 1938) is an American-born Chicano poster artist, painter, and muralist, who is a major figure in the Chicano Art Movement that began the 1960s and 1970s.
+He cofounded the Mexican American Liberation Art Front (known as Male Efe in 1968.
+He was also an early member of the Rebel Chicano Art Front, which evolved into the Royal Chicano Air Force, one of the most important Chicano art groups, active in the San Francisco Bay area.
+His primary artistic themes are said to be injustice, empowerment, and international struggle.

 Early life and education

 Montoya was born in Albuquerque, New Mexico.
-He was raised by a single mother in a family of migrant farm workers (including brother, José Montoya) in California's Central Valley.
+He was raised by a single mother in a family of migrant farm workers (including his future artist brother, José Montoya) in California's Central Valley.
+Neither of his parents were literate, and his three eldest siblings did not progress beyond the seventh grade.
+This experience motivated him to become an educator.

 Montoya joined the U.S. Marines.
 He was able to attend the University of California at Berkeley through the G.I.
 Bill.
 He learned the art of silkscreening while working for a commercial printer.

 Career

 Teaching

 Montoya has taught at UC Berkeley, Stanford University, California College of Arts and Crafts, University of Notre Dame, and University of Texas, San Antonio.
 He was a full professor at the University of California, Davis where he began teaching in 1989.
 He is Professor Emeritus of Chicana/o Studies at the University of California, Davis.

 Montoya is a co-founder with Carlos Francisco Jackson of Taller Arte de Nuevo Amanecer (TANA), a print studio, exhibition and teaching space in Woodland, California.
 TANA is in partnership with the UC Davis Chicana/o Studies program.